-Paul has been a Partner at JHA since its inception in 2013.
+Paul was a Partner at JHA from its inception in 2013 until 2021 and remains with the firm in an Of Counsel role.
 He is an internationally recognised barrister in the field of EU law, who particularly specialises in international tax law.
 He is renowned for his dispute resolution experience and he has litigated before all levels of the UK courts and the European Court of Justice (CJEU), where he appears regularly.

 Before entering private practice, Paul held senior positions at the CJEU and the European Commission, where he was Head of Direct Taxation.
 At the CJEU he worked on a wide range of cases covering almost all areas of EU law, including free movement of goods, persons, services and capacity, VAT, state aid, sex discrimination, intellectual property, environment, social security, competition, customs duties, as well as general principles and remedies.